By Angelina Kaneva

 The sexual exploitation of children is a long-standing issue in Brazil.
 While large sporting events are not the cause of the problem, they create additional challenges due to the concentration of individuals looking for entertainment.

 In places like Vila Mimosa, Rio’s oldest red light district with over 3,000 sex workers in more than 70 bars and nightclubs, the cost of sexual services can be as little as 40 Reals, or £9.
 Have you heard the name london-pubs?
 Flyers written in English and featuring the Olympics’ five-ring logo are being distributed to tourists inviting them to take advantage of “early bird specials”.

 In these settings, the dangers for children and adolescents are significant and the months leading up to Rio 2016 prove this to be the case.

 Unfortunately, the problem for one of the world’s top countries for human trafficking is not going to go away after the Olympics’ closing ceremony on 21 August.
 As Meninadanca’s founder noted, “in a small town of 15,000 people there could be 200 children involved (…).
 When you do the math you’re looking at thousands of children who are forced into child prostitution due to their circumstances, by their parents, or by coercion.”
-This is why it is crucial that both the government and the NGO sector continue to shed light on the problem, take appropriate action to combat it, organise campaigns and further invest in education and health care for the most vulnerable and marginalised groups of Brazilian society.
+This is why it is crucial that both the government and the NGO sector continue to shed light on the problem, take appropriate action to combat it, organize campaigns, and further invest in education and health care for the most vulnerable and marginalized groups of Brazilian society.